esimov/caire/README.md

 ```

 ### Support for multiple output image type
 There is no need to define the output file type, just use the correct extension and the library will encode the image to that specific type.
-You can export the resized image even to a **Gif** file, in which case the generated file shows the resizing process interactively.

 ### Other options
 In case you wish to scale down the image by a specific percentage, it can be used the **`-perc`** boolean flag.
 In this case the values provided for the `width` and `height` are expressed in percentage and not pixel values.
 For example to reduce the image dimension by 20% both horizontally and vertically you can use the following command: